Copyright and teaching

 What the licence covers

-The music licence is an agreement between the Australian universities represented by Universities Australia, and APRA AMCOS, ARIA and PPCA.
-This covers reproducing and performing music.
-Elements of music covered include written music, lyrics and sound-recordings of performances.
+The Tertiary music licence is an agreement between the Australian universities represented by Universities Australia, and APRA AMCOS, ARIA and PPCA.
+The licence covers copying print music and scores held in the UWA collection, as well as using music for teaching, performing live music, and reproducing and playing sound recordings.

 - copying music or sound recordings for educational purposes

-- performing music in public at University-run events where there is free admission or a ticket-price under $40
+- performing music in public at University-run events where there is free admission or a ticket-price of $60 (+GST) or less

-- synchronising audio-recordings to create audio visual works for university purposes, with some restrictions on further sharing
+- synchronising music to video footage to create audio visual works for university purposes, with some restrictions on further sharing

 - playing background or featured music at graduation ceremonies